Skip to main content

 Amazon ECS is a fully managed container orchestration service that makes it easy for you to deploy, manage, and scale containerized applications.
 ECS provides two main ways you can run the Snapshot SDK service:

-Incase of a failed service startup or taking too long:
+In case of a failed service startup or taking too long:

-- Check the container logs on AWS Cloudwatch.
+• Check the container logs on AWS CloudWatch.

 To make edits to the container, create a revision of the task definition then update the service to use the new revision.
-Select Force new deployment so that the services is restarted with the new configurations.
+Select Force new deployment so that the services are restarted with the new configurations.

 EC2 launch type